DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-29-allowing-a-wider-range-of-input-formats-for-interview-time.md

 We’ll now accept both formats.

-We will not allow mixed formats for afternoon times, even if they’re consistent, such as ‘22:15pm’.
+We will not allow mixed formats for times in the afternoon, even if they’re consistent such as ‘22:15pm’.
 This is due to a limitation of the technical solution being used to validate times.

 ### Allow dots and other characters

 We do not currently accept minor mistakes such as using ‘a.m.’ instead of ‘am’.
 We also do not accept dots or spaces instead of colons, such as ‘3.15pm’.

-We will now allow the use of colons, dots, spaces or no punctuation at all, as long as the value can be reliably interpreted as a 12 or 24 hour format.
+In most cases we will now allow the use of colons, dots, spaces or no punctuation at all, as long as the value can be interpreted as a 12 or 24 hour format.

+An exception is if a user includes a space within ‘a m‘ or ‘p m’.
+We will not accept this due to a limitation of the technical solution being used to validate times.

 ### Changing the label and hint text